 Your doctor will take a complete medical history.
 They’ll also listen to your heart, review your pulse and blood pressure, and look for indicators of heart valve problems, such as:

 - visible pulsing of the neck artery

-- “water-hammer” pulse, a pounding pulse typical of aortic insufficiency
+- a "water-hammer" pulse, which is a pounding pulse that’s typical of aortic insufficiency

 - sounds of blood leaking from the aortic valve